microsoft/Bringing-Old-Photos-Back-to-Life/README.md

 - [x] Release pretrained model
 - [ ] Replace face detection module (dlib) with RetinaFace
 - [ ] Release training code
-- [ ] Develop GUI for easy use
+- [ ] Collab demo

 ## Citation

-If you find our work is useful for your research, please consider citing the following papers :)
+If you find our work useful for your research, please consider citing the following papers :)

 ```
 @inproceedings{wan2020bringing,